Hypercubed/BoostArray/README.md

 boostedArray.$forEach(myFunc);
 ```

 boostedArray is initially an empty POA that has the boosted methods attached (see methods below).
-Note that while `BoostArray` looks like a constructor it isn't.
-It is just adding boosted methods to existing arrays, but in the example above, since no array is passed to the "constructor" BoostArray assumes you want a new array.
+Note that while `BoostArray` looks (and sort of acts) like a constructor it... it really isn't (see [here](http://www.bennadel.com/blog/2292-extending-javascript-arrays-while-keeping-native-bracket-notation-functionality.htm)).
+BoostArray adds methods to existing arrays, but in the example above, since no array is passed to the "constructor" so BoostArray assumes you want a new array.
 The following method for boosting an existing POA is recommended:

 ```
 BoostArray(myArray);